 Adipocyte hyperplasia is good for preventing T2DM as fat mass increases, but bad for metabolic rate and hunger after subsequent fat mass loss.
 Children are growing, so have adipocyte hyperplasia.
 Adults aren't growing, so have less/no adipocyte hyperplasia.
-Therefore, obesity during childhood is likely to result in some protection from developing T2DM, but misery due to increased hunger after subsequent fat mass loss.
-This is why I believe that children should be protected from being manipulated by the persuasive marketing of greedy manufacturers of CIAB (Crap-in-a-Bag/Box/Bottle).
+Therefore, adipocyte hyperplasia during childhood will result in some protection from developing T2DM, but life-long misery due to increased hunger and reduced metabolic rate after subsequent fat mass loss.
+This is why I believe that children need to be protected from the persuasive marketing of manufacturers of CIAB (Crap-in-a-Bag/Box/Bottle).

 See Beradinelli-Seip Syndrome – stick that in your pipe and smoke it and read the comments to see why adults with insufficient adipocytes are highly likely to develop T2DM.
 This is why Asians who remain skinny in childhood (so have no adipocyte hyperplasia) have a high risk of developing T2DM.
 Sumo wrestlers are Asians who become fat in childhood (so they have a lot of adipocyte hyperplasia) so they have a lower risk of developing T2DM.

 According to Adipocyte Turnover: Relevance to Human Adipose Tissue Morphology:-